Information on the planning appeal process

 The time and money it takes to make an appeal depends on how difficult the appeal is.
 There are three methods of appeal:

 - informal hearing

 - public enquiry

 The Planning Inspectorate will decide which process will be used, but in all cases the Inspector will visit the site to judge the effect of the proposal.

-You can search the Planning Portal website for an appeal.
+You can search the Planning Inspectorate website for an appeal.